 I am also an activist working in the area of open education as a member of Creative Commons Japan and as an OER Research Fellow at Open Education Group.

-I’m looking for a PhD student or postdoc, and research assistants to join my group!
-If interested, please reach out to me via email (with your CV and a brief description of your research interests and relevant experiences).
-Happy to chat!
+I’m always looking for research assistants and thesis students to join my new group!
+If interested, please reach out to me via email (with your CV, recent transcript, and a brief description of your research interests and relevant experiences).

 Research